EchooWww/CST_Term4/COMP4958/LectureNotes/Lecture2.md

 In order to run heavy tasks in parallel, we can use processes.
 There's a scheduler that will run the processes in parallel.

-We can call `spawn` to create a new process, which doesn't take any arguments.
+We can call `spawn` to create a new process, which takes a function with no arguments.

 ```elixir
 g = fn x -> spawn(fn -> f.(x) end) end